 Given the ever-increasing prices and restrictions, you might be wondering whether buying into Disney Vacation Club is actually a good idea for their families.
 Maybe you’ve recently taken a Disney Vacation Club tour or heard a sales pitch and are now wondering if it’s actually as great as that it sounds.
 The good news is that saving money with DVC is still possible.
 The bad news is that it’s not nearly as easy as Disney Vacation Club reps might lead you to believe.

 From a purely economic perspective, Disney Vacation Club won’t make sense for a lot of people.
 Even if it doesn’t make sound fiscal sense, there are other compelling reasons for you to make the purchase.
-If your main motivation for buying an interest in Disney Vacation Club is to save money, whether it’s a good deal for you depends of your party size and resort tier preference.
+If your main motivation for buying an interest in Disney Vacation Club is to save money, whether it’s a good deal for you depends of your party size, resort tier preference, and how often you’ll visit Walt Disney World.

 As we all learned in grade school, if something sounds too good to be true, it probably is.
-Disney’s 70% savings number assumes things that aren’t realistic to reality, such as paying rack rate in the most expensive Disney hotels and no return on investment for the (unfinanced) money that you’re spending on Disney Vacation Club.
+Disney used to claim that you could save up to 70%.
+While I haven’t seen this amount touted in a couple of years, it’s worth underscoring that any money-savings numbers makes some assumptions that aren’t always accurate.
+This includes paying rack rate in the most expensive Disney hotels and no return on investment for the (unfinanced) money that you’re spending on Disney Vacation Club.

 It’s also worth noting that Disney Vacation Club is a pre-paid vacation plan, which differs slightly from the traditional definition of a timeshare.
 In the strictest sense, Disney Vacation Club can be viewed as an asset, but not a tangible one.
 This is an important distinction to some people, but it doesn’t matter to a lot of people.